Welcome to Autumn in the Garden

 Add structure & shape

 With the soil still warm, now is the best time to create structure by planting your hardy evergreen shrubs such as Azaleas and Hebes.
-Dave, our plant supervisor, recommends planting now as this will allow the roots to establish over winter and ensure strong, healthy new growth in spring.
+Steve, our plant buyer, recommends planting now as this will allow the roots to establish over winter and ensure strong, healthy new growth in time for spring.

 Plant spring bulbs